saltstack/salt/HACKING.md

 quite a bit faster since Sphinx won't need to rebuild everything.

 If your change is a doc-only change, you can go ahead and commit/push your code and open a PR.
+You can indicate that it's a doc-only change by adding `[Documentation]` to the title of your PR.
 Otherwise you'll want to write some tests and code.

 ### Running Development Salt